seng637-Winter/seng637-a3-harshilpatel06/seng637-a3-team_number.md

 We tried employing **Clover**, along with its open-source counterpart **OpenClover**, as our third tool.
 Unfortunately, we encountered technical obstacles that prevented us from achieving success with these solutions.

-# 6 Pros and Cons of coverage tools used and Metrics you report

-Text…

-# 7 A comparison on the advantages and disadvantages of requirements-based test generation and coverage-based test generation.

-Text…

 # 8 A discussion on how the team work/effort was divided and managed